 At school I played soccer and in the first couple of years I played touch.
 I also did music lessons, for piano and guitar.

 My whole family is artistic in some way, my mother paints and makes jewellery, my dad does leather presses, my brother burns didgeridoos, and my sister makes candles, soaps, and does pottery.
 And we all play a minimum of one instrument.

 I have been painting on and off since I was 8, where I designed the shirts that are used for YBM’s Junior Ranger Program.
 However, I have not painted often during my schooling years, however I have just started to paint again now that I have graduated and am back home.
 My mum helped me with my painting over the last ten years.
 When I was 10, my nan taught me how to knit, and I have made a couple of scarves, and am now trying to learn to crochet.
 Recently I have started to make jewellery with seed beads.

 On my Mother’s side, my Great-Grandfather, Jack Doughboy was a Jalunji Warra man from Archer Point, which is just south of Cooktown.

 My Great-Grandmother, Louisa Banjo was a Kunjan Olkol woman from Laura.

 My Mother’s Father was of European decent.

-From my dad’s side of the family, I have Māori ancestry through his Father side, and through his Mother side we are from a well-known circus family.
+From my dad’s side of the family, I have Māori ancestry through his Father side, and through his Mothers side of the family we are from a well-known circus family.